MeToo movement in South Korea: Min Byung Doo

-the others
+Others

 On January 30, Democratic Party lawmaker Lee Jae-joung revealed on SNS that he had been sexually harassed by the head of a law firm, a former prosecutor, when he was preparing to get a job as a lawyer in 2005.
 There is an allegation that Rep. Lee Jae-joung, while serving as a lawyer, actually urged a junior female lawyer who was sexually harassed to cover up the damage, saying, "Make a wise choice."

 On Jan.
 31, Lee Hyo-kyung, a member of the Gyeonggi Provincial Council of the Democratic Party of Korea, also revealed sexual harassment on her Facebook page.
 He revealed what he called him to a karaoke room at 10 p.m., that he called him "I love you" in the early morning hours while intoxicated, and sarcastically saying why his butt is so big.
 "A fellow male lawmaker once took off his pants in front of him six years ago at a dinner party for his standing committee," he said at the time.
 "I had a lot of cursing all night long."

 Choi Yoon-hee, a former lawmaker of the Grand National Party and North Gyeongsang Province, also confessed the sexual harassment damage on Facebook.
 When he was serving as a provincial assemblyman, he revealed that his fellow lawmakers openly touched his chest and buttocks.
 Han also revealed that he asked Choi, a proportional representative, openly, "Will you be able to sleep with me if I give him a nomination?"